Most definitions of enterprise sales sound something like this:

 - Higher perceived risk

-And the sales cycles will also be on the longer side as a result.
+And the sales cycles will take longer than a transactional sales model.

 Enterprise sales benchmarks to use for planning.